braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/analytics/amplitude/amplitude_for_currents.md

-  "send_id": (string) id of the message if specified for the campaign (See Send Identifier under REST API Parameter Definitions), "app_id": (string) id for the app on which the user action occurred, "platform": (string) platform of the device (iOS, Android, web, etc.), "os_version": (string) os version of device used for the action, "device_model": (string) hardware model of the device, "dispatch_id": (string) id of the message dispatch (unique id for each 'transmission' sent from the Braze platform).
+  "send_id": (string) id of the message if specified for the campaign (See Send Identifier under REST API Parameter Definitions), "app_id": (string) id for the app on which the user action occurred, "platform": (string) platform of the device (iOS, Android, web, etc.), "os_version": (string) os version of the device used for the action, "device_model": (string) hardware model of the device, "dispatch_id": (string) id of the message dispatch (unique id for each 'transmission' sent from the Braze platform).
 Users who are sent a schedule message get the same dispatch_id.
 Action-based or API-triggered messages get a unique dispatch_id per user.
 }